wpisailbot/sailbot19-20/README.md

 `$SRC_DIR` is the source of the .proto files and `$DST_DIR` is where the generated language-specific files should go. `$NANOPB_PATH` is the path to the protoc program packaged with Nanopb, and `$PROTOC_PATH` is where the protoc application packaged with Protobuf is located.

-Note that the protobuf files must be generated twice - once for the BBB and once for the Arduino-based boards.
+If running these commands by hand, note that the protobuf files must be generated twice - once for the BBB and once for the Arduino-based boards.
+The gRPC files must only be generated for BBB.

 ### Protobuf files for BBB
 Linux: